liukun-msft/working-docs/eventhubs/issue26366-OOM/working-notes.md

 **Conclusion:**

 - It takes about 15 minutes to consume one million events.
 - The maximum heap usage only reaches 500MB.
-But the maximum has increased around 100MB before next major GC? so eventually, it may encounter the OOM issue?

 ### Test Case 2: Send one million events every 10 minutes and keep consuming 1 hour (No OOM issue)